Our custom cabinets and fixtures protection process

 Custom Furniture and Fixtures Tetris

 Loading the fixtures for transport is a bit like the puzzle game Tetris.
-There are varying sizes, but they all have to fit together just right to limit shifting and potential damage during transport.
+There are different sizes, but they all need to fit together well.
+This helps prevent shifting and damage during transport.

-We wheel large fixtures, like cabinets into the shipping container on a dolly and then move them into place.
-We make sure to place them so that painted sides with the protection layers face each other.
+We wheel large fixtures, like cabinets, into the shipping container on a dolly and then move them into place.
+We position painted pieces so that their painted sides, with the protection layers, face each other.

-During the loading process we consider the size of each fixture so we can best fill the available space.
-Sometimes they are able to do this on sight but other times they measure to know the available space.
+During the loading process, we consider the size of each fixture to best fill the space.

-The ultimate goal is to ensure DP Juza clients receive their fixtures in ideal condition.
-We pride ourselves on crafting and delivering high-quality custom furniture and fixtures no matter the client’s destination.
+The goal is to ensure our clients receive their fixtures in ideal condition.
+We pride ourselves on crafting and delivering high-quality custom cabinetry and fixtures no matter the client’s destination.